oicr-gsi/vidarr/plugin-guide.md

 Consumable resources can request data from the user, if desired.
 The `inputFromSubmitter` can return an empty optional to indicate that no information is required or can indicate the name and type of information that is required.
-The `request` method will contain a copy of this information, encoded as JSON, if the submitter provided it.
+The `request` and `release` methods will contain a copy of this information, encoded as JSON, if the submitter provided it.
 The JSON data has been type-checked by Vidarr, so it should be safe to convert to the expected type using Jackson.